ITR Filing Deadline Missed?

 • MAT Credit is the amount of the difference between the MAT amount paid and the amount payable under normal tax.
 When the tax is paid on the standard computation of a company’s income, it is known as normal tax.

 • MAT credit is allowed to Set Off when tax is paid on the regular income under the provisions of income tax instead of MAT.
-Set off is granted to the amount of difference between the tax on the total income and tax which would have been payable as per MAT under section 115JB.
+Set off is granted to the difference between the tax on the total income and tax which would have been payable as per MAT under section 115JB.

 MAT Credit Calculations